 Of course, if you have longer, that’s even better, but three days in Paris is certainly enough to see a lot, and works well either as a long weekend, or as part of a longer Europe trip itinerary like this.

 To help you with your planning, we’re going to share with you everything we think you need to know to spend three days in Paris.
-We’re going to give you a suggested 3 day Paris itinerary, tips for getting around, advice on where to stay in Paris, our thoughts on when is best to visit and even some suggested ways to save money in Paris.
+We’re going to give you a suggested itinerary, tips for getting around, advice on where to stay in Paris, our thoughts on when is best to visit and even some suggested ways to save money in Paris.

 Let’s get started!

-Contents:
+Table of Contents:

 3 Day Paris Itinerary

-This three day Paris itinerary has you hitting all the major sites and attractions in the city.
+This three-day Paris itinerary has you hitting all the major sites and attractions in the city.
 Naturally we suggest you use this as a guide, and add to or remove from it as necessary.

 We also suggest you check the opening times and days for each attraction.
 For example, the Louvre is closed on Tuesdays, so depending on when your trip to Paris is, you might need to re-order the days to get everything in.